The #FailedIntellectual Goodwill Tour Fact Sheet

 Nein.
 It is, however, a performance of sorts.
 An aesthetic and intellectual experiment only slightly less pretentious than it sounds.
 It has been called the death of the academy.
 Somewhat entertaining.
 Moderately edifying.
 And the dawn of a new age.

 Nein.
 It is, however, frozen music, thawed in the refrigerator light of its own sad redemption.
 Refrozen.
 Then gone bad.
 It is thought resigned to always already being misunderstood.
 It is beauty and truth as dialectic.
 A Doppelgänger without a Doppelgänger.
 A Welt without Anschauung.
 Plus Schmerz.

 Is there anything in it for the host?

 Nein.
-Though it's a good opportunity to draw attention to your staid institution, impress your students or patrons, and save your cultural center, academic department, or discipline.
+Though it's a good opportunity to draw attention to your staid institution, impress your students or patrons, and save your cultural center, bookstore, academic department, or discipline.
 If only from itself.
 For an hour or so.

-Is the Tour expensive?
+Is it expensive?